Relay Token (RELAY) Price Tops $0.0150

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

 Relay Token was first traded on August 2nd, 2021.
 Relay Token’s total supply is 8,823,406 tokens and its circulating supply is 4,261,125 tokens.
+The official website for Relay Token is www.relaychain.com.
 Relay Token’s official Twitter account is @relay_chain and its Facebook page is accessible here.
-Relay Token’s official website is www.relaychain.com.
-Relay Token’s official message board is medium.com/@relay_chain.
+The official message board for Relay Token is medium.com/@relay_chain.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Relay Token directly using U.S. dollars.
-Investors seeking to trade Relay Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Relay Token using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Relay Token directly using US dollars.
+Investors seeking to acquire Relay Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Relay Token using one of the aforementioned exchanges.

 Receive News & Updates for Relay Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Relay Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.